hexiron/Hexiron.AspNetCore.Authentication.AzureAdMixed/README.md

 assembly.FindAuthorizationPolicies(policyIdentifier: "mypolicyPrefix_")
 ```

-- Validate Azure AD JWT tokens and validate if it contains the correct scope claim as the specified policy in the authorization attribute.
+- Validate Azure AD JWT tokens and check if it contains the correct scope claim as the specified policy in the authorization attribute.

 ```csharp
 services.AddAzureAdJwtBearerAuthentication(azureAdSettings, typeof(Startup).Assembly);